Former Undergraduates

-Our lab has enjoyed hosting over 45 undergraduate researchers over the years.
-Many of these have gone on to graduate or professional school.
+Our lab has enjoyed hosting over 50 undergraduate researchers over the years.
+Many of these individuals have gone on to graduate or professional school.

 Alexis Wafer – Alexis worked on a variety of projects, including a published study on Rhamnus and a very interesting study of the effect of the tiki on PCR productivity.
 Alexis is now a graduate student at The Ohio State University.